nyCloud/stack_edit_notes/Doc/prior_map_server.md

 ### 3.2.
 Lidar Prior Map

-Lidar prior map is in the form of 3D occupancy grid which each grid, and each grid contains three valu int32 label = 4;
+Lidar prior map is in the form of 3D occupancy grid.
+Each grid is a 0.4m x 0.4m x 0.4m voxel by default, and contains a feature vector int32 label = 4;
 double label_prob = 5;
 double occ_prob = 6;